How Long Is 26 Months

 The Role of Leap Years in the Calculation

 Leap years significantly affect the accuracy of our calculation.
 A leap year adds an extra day (February 29th) to the calendar, altering the total number of days in the year and impacting any calculation spanning multiple years.
-Therefore, understanding the position of leap years within the 26-month period is crucial for achieving accuracy.
+So, understanding the position of leap years within the 26-month period is crucial for achieving accuracy.

 The occurrence of leap years every four years (with exceptions for century years not divisible by 400) necessitates a detailed calendar-based calculation for precise answers.
 Simply using an average number of days per month will not account for these variations.